About the QuestionnaireCopyright: © RWTH Aachen

 1. There is an alert message when I click the link to the online questionniare.
 Which browsers are supported?

 As far as we know, all browers with JavaScipt capability are support.
 However, different browsers may render the questionniare in slightly different ways.
 To protect your privacy, your responses will be encrypted during their transmission to us.
-If your Firefox browser for example fails to establish an encrypted connection and displays an alert message, you can try the following:

 2. Why do I need to enter an access code?